Paul Nolan - AIM High Writing

 About Paul

-Nearly 10 years after finding inspiration in a history lesson, Paul now has 8 children’s books to his name, along with over 100 school visits under his belt.
+Nearly 10 years after finding inspiration in a history lesson, Paul now has 8 children’s books to his name, along with hundreds of school visits under his belt.

 Paul is an experienced Key Stage Two Teacher (ex-Deputy Headteacher and English Lead) and now has one foot planted in the classroom and the other stepping into schools for history and writing workshops and our fabulous A.I.M.
 High days.